 Most commodity groups identified within the portfolio have experienced generally favorable operating results over the last two production seasons, however, citrus producers were adversely impacted by fruit losses from Hurricane Irma in September 2017 and the dairy industry has been negatively impacted by commodity price declines.
 The horticultural or nursery segment continues to rebound from the previous stress resulting from the recession and reduced activity in commercial and residential construction.
 Several loans in produce and nursery segments continue to exhibit stress as a result of weather events.
 Cattle prices are lower but appear to have bottomed and are showing an improving trend.
 Milk price continues to be lower resulting in significant financial stress in the dairy loan segment with a large portion of the Association's dairy loan portfolio now criticized.
 Farm size varies throughout the regions and many borrowers have diversified farming operations.
 This factor, along with numerous opportunities for non-farm income in the territory, reduces the level of repayment dependency on a single agricultural commodity.
-Florida experienced above average rainfall throughout summer 2018 and moisture conditions and lake levels are near normal.
-There have been no material weather impacts during 2018 in the Association's territory.
+Florida has experienced generally typical weather patterns and no weather events have had a material impact on borrowers over the past 12 months.

 Much of our territory was impacted by Hurricane Irma which made landfall on September 10 and 11, 2017.
 Management continues to assess and quantify the financial impact this storm had on our customers and the Association as financial impacts are typically delayed.
 Some credit quality deterioration and credit losses are expected.
-Citrus customers are just beginning to see an inflow of disaster assistance funds.
-Loss reduction options that are available for some of our customers, such as the use of loan guarantees, crop insurance, and federal disaster relief, will help to mitigate the losses associated with this storm event.
+Citrus customers have experienced a generally favorable production and harvest season and overall liquidity has been enhanced with government disaster program payments.
+Loss reduction options that are available for some of our customers, such as the use of loan guarantees, crop insurance, and federal disaster relief, will help to mitigate the losses associated with this 2017 storm event.
 The immediate impact to delinquency rates and loan performance has been minimal.
 The Association is well capitalized and maintains adequate allowance for loan losses, which allows us to withstand stress in our loan portfolio.

 Land values in the north region continue to exhibit stability since their improvement in 2014.
 Land values in the south region show stability with values increasing in more urban areas.
+Overall, land value sale surveys indicate land values are stable with moderate increases in some segments.

-Management recognizes continuing risk in the citrus industry resulting from the impacts of citrus greening disease and also loss of fruit as a result of the storm.
+Management recognizes continuing risk in the citrus industry resulting from the impacts of citrus greening disease, notwithstanding a general recovery in pre-Irma production.
 Continued stress in production, profitability, and asset values may adversely impact citrus growers over the near and long term horizon.
-For the last season ended, all Florida orange production was finalized at 45 million boxes, down 35% from the 2016-2017 crop year.
-The most recent USDA citrus crop forecast for 2018-2019 season forecasts all orange production at 79 million boxes, up 76% from last season.
+For the last season ended, all Florida orange production was finalized at 71.6 million boxes, up 60% from the Hurricane Irma impacted production of the 2017-2018 crop year.
+The next USDA citrus crop forecast for 2019-2020 will be finalized in September.
 To date, the Association's citrus portfolio has continued to perform satisfactorily, but some performance issues on several stressed growers have been observed.
-Nursery growers did receive structure impacts and some crop losses as a result of the Hurricane.
-Insurance is expected to mitigate the extent of losses.
-In February 2018, the U.S. Senate and House of Representatives passed a spending bill that includes more than \$2.3 billion for agricultural assistance which covers a variety of commodities.
-USDA and other involved agencies have been in process of accepting applications for the WHIP and Block Grant programs and some citrus customers have already received initial payments.
+The nursery segment has recovered very well from previous hurricane related impacts.